 Artist Statement

-I grew up as the kid who always came home covered in dirt after a long day of playing, honestly, I was probably the dirtiest kid on the playground.
-That spirit has never left me.
-I love making a mess and getting fully immersed in whatever I’m doing.
-The more paint I’m covered in after a day in the studio, the more fun I’ve had and the more satisfied I feel.
+I was the kid who always came home covered in dirt after a long day of playing, and that spirit has never left me.
+I still approach painting with the same desire for immersion, spontaneity, and physical engagement.
+The more paint Iām covered in after a day in the studio, the more connected I feel to the work.